Cordless Tool Power - a longer discussion

 What does the word power in power tools actually mean?

 Without getting too technical, power tool mechanical power is all about rotational force and speed and power tool electrical power is about voltage and current.
 Rotational force is known as torque.
-It is a mistake to confuse force, torque or speed for the term power.
+It is a mistake to confuse force, torque or speed with power.

 In power tool terms, a good example of how mechanical power works is a two gear power drill.
-The slow speed gear setting is not more powerful because it will drill larger holes and the faster gear setting is not less powerful because it can only drill smaller holes.
+The slow speed gear setting is NOT more powerful because it will drill larger holes and the faster gear setting is NOT less powerful because it can only drill smaller holes.
 The truth is that both gears produce approximately the same* power output because the motor power input is the same in both cases.
 However, in gear 1 the output torque (rotational force) is high and the output speed is low.
 In gear 2 the opposite is the case, the speed is high and the torque is low.
-When comparisons are made of how easily different power drills can turn a large drill bit, it is not how powerful the power tools are that is being compared but how much torque they can produce i.e. how torquey they are. (*Getting technical just for a moment: As with most things in life, this is an approximation and in reality because of the different efficiencies between the gears the power outputs may vary slightly but the principle is still correct).
+When comparisons are made of how easily different power drills can turn a large drill bit, it is not how powerful the power tools are that is being compared but how much torque they can produce i.e. how much rotational force they can produce or how torquey they are. (*Getting technical just for a moment: As with most things in life, this is an approximation and in reality because of the different efficiencies between the gears the power outputs may vary slightly but the principle is still correct).

 Most cordless power tools don’t display the power input or output on their rating plates.
 This is for a number of reasons: Firstly, the power varies according to the state of the battery charge level; secondly, professional-grade power tools can use different size batteries and the maximum power available from one size of battery may not be same as from another, even when they have the same voltage; thirdly, as they are not connected to the mains, cordless power tools don’t have to show the input power; fourthly, a comparison of the power input ratings for a corded power tool and a cordless power tool would not be helpful, at best, and probably misleading at worst.